 Huge two-room suites with lots of luxurious extras

-The Conrad New York has 463 rooms, and all are two-room suites with separate living rooms and bedrooms.
+Every room is a two-room suite with a separate living room and bedroom -- remarkable in New York City, where plenty of hotels charge much more for less square footage -- and some even have pull-out couches (not guaranteed).
 Deluxe Suites and Superior Suites are both 430 square feet and identical in all respects except for the view -- Superior Suites are situated on higher floors for better views.
+Deluxe and Superior suites have either a king bed or two double beds.
 Premier Suites and Luxury Suites are larger, at 700 and 750 square feet, respectively, and have bigger bathrooms with soaking tubs.

 The bathroom areas in the Deluxe and Superior Suites are designed to maximize space; there is a narrow room with a toilet and sink, as well as an adjacent (and massive) walk-in shower with rainfall showerhead.
 Both are accessed from the corridor between the living room and bedroom, and there are two frosted glass sliding panels on each end that can be closed for privacy.
 The hotel offers quality robes and slippers and upscale Aromatherapy Associate toiletries (and three other brands of toiletries -- Shanghai Tang, The Refinery and Tara Smith -- so guests can personalize their experience).